 Section 6.
 Treasurer

-The Treasurer shall (a) have charge and custody of and be responsible for all funds and securities of TEACH, (b) be able to receive and give receipt for monies due and payable to TEACH and deposit such monies in the name of TEACH in such banks, trust companies or other depositaries as shall be selected by the Board of Directors, (c) submit quarterly reports to the Board of Directors, (d) receive registration and class fees for coop and allot payments for teachers accordingly, (e) file any tax documents with the state, and (f) in general perform all duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him by the President or by the Board of Directors.
+The Treasurer shall (a) have charge and custody of and be responsible for all funds and securities of TEACH, (b) be able to receive and give receipt for monies due and payable to TEACH and deposit such monies in the name of TEACH in such banks, trust companies or other depositories as shall be selected by the Board of Directors, (c) submit quarterly reports to the Board of Directors, (d) file any tax documents with the state, and (e) in general perform all duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him by the President or by the Board of Directors.

 Section 1.
 Members

 Membership in TEACH shall be available to and is restricted to Christian homeschooling families who are educating their own children or those in their guardianship regardless of race or nationality.

 Guest memberships are offered for those who are not actively homeschooling their children but are otherwise involved in the group (such as a guest co-op teacher).
 Guest members do not have full rights and privileges of membership, they are not counted in the membership numbers, and do not have voting privileges.

 Families are defined as married heterosexual parents/guardians or a single heterosexual parent/guardian, their children and extended family members of the same household.
 All members and applicants for membership will be accepted upon payment of annual dues and receipt of the Membership Form.
 This Membership Form must always include the following declarations: 1) a statement confirming their faith in Jesus Christ and their submission to the authority of God's Word, 2) an acknowledgement that they have read the "Core Beliefs" and will not teach anything at a TEACH function that conflicts with these beliefs in any way, and 3) a release from liability.